terraform-ibm-modules/terraform-ibm-base-account-enterprise/README.md

 - A resource group
 - IAM account settings
-- Trusted profile and access group to work with Projects
+- A trusted profile and access group to securely deploy this architecture

 This module also optionally supports provisioning the following resources: